 This is the risk that the Society is not able to continue in business or that it may not be able to carry out its business plans and/or strategy.
-The wider economic uncertainties arising from rising inflation and rising cost of living are expected to put material pressures on disposable incomes in 2022.
+Higher levels of interest rates and the current elevated levels of inflation are expected to continue to put pressure on disposable incomes in 2023, especially in the first half of the year.
 The Society has attempted to mitigate some of these risks when assessing mortgage affordability.

-Since the start of the COVID-19 pandemic there has been an increase in online transactions from consumers, including our Members.
+Since the start of the COVID-19 pandemic there has been an increase in online activity from consumers, including our Members.
 The Society is continuing with its programme of digital development to ensure its Members can choose how they would like to interact with the Society in the future.